MJabdelilah93/bibliometrics-entity-matching/README.md

 ---

-## Benchmark without Label Studio
+## Benchmark procedure used in the reported study

-Gold labels are assigned by the human researcher from primary evidence only — **no LLM assistance at any step**.
-The three-step workflow below produces the benchmark parquets that C5 reads.
+The benchmark reported in the associated manuscript was annotated offline through structured evidence-packet spreadsheets.
+Gold labels were assigned from the Scopus-derived evidence and reviewed manually, with **no LLM assistance in label assignment or review**.
+The workflow below produces the benchmark Parquet files that C5 reads.

 ### Step 1 — Sample pairs